r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 Hmm.

 **Holmes:**
-Ms. Corday seems to have taken a great liking to our {(M) Mr. /(F) Ms. } Fujimaru.
+Ms. Corday seems to have taken a great liking to our [♂ Mr. /♀ Ms. ] Fujimaru.

 **Holmes:**
-Of course, most Servants we've met have been quite willing to help {(M) him /(F) her}, given the existential threat humanity faces.
+Of course, most Servants we've met have been quite willing to help [♂ him /♀ her], given the existential threat humanity faces.

 **Goredolf:**
 Is there an issue here?
 That all seems like a good thing to me.